How to Start, Stop, or Restart Apache

 Stop the Apache service:

 sudo systemctl stop httpd

 sudo systemctl restart httpd

-If you have CentOS 6 (or earlier) use the following commands to start, stop and restart the Apache daemon:
+If you have CentOS 6 or earlier system that uses SysV, use the following commands to start, stop and restart the Apache daemon:

 If you have any questions or feedback, feel free to comment below.